Compare business broadband deals now and find the right one for you

-Your broadband connection going down could cause serious interruption to your business and make a dent in your profits.
+If your broadband connection goes down, it could cause serious interruption to your business and make a dent in your profits.
 Business broadband services can offer you front-of-the-queue, 24-hour customer support to get you up and running again – fast.

 Look for a business broadband provider that offers a service level agreement (SLA).
-This will guarantee what you can expect in terms of fixing problems within a certain amount of time, connection speeds and minimising downtime.
+This will guarantee what you can expect in terms of fixing problems within a certain timeframe, connection speeds and minimising downtime.
 If these guarantees aren’t met, you may be able to get compensation.

 A static IP address

 An IP address is the code that identifies your computer when it goes online.
 With a home broadband package, this is dynamic – that is, it changes each time you log on.
 With a business broadband package it stays the same.
 But why does that matter?
-It’s because a static IP address allows you to do lots of things, like run CCTV, or a server or a host a website.
-It can also help minimise downtime – so for many businesses it can be an essential.
+It’s because a static IP address allows you to do lots of things, like run CCTV or a server, or host a website.
+It can also help minimise downtime so, for many businesses, it can be an essential.

 If you’re running a business, you’ll probably need a higher level of internet security to protect both your company and your customers.
 Business broadband security will help shield you against cyber security threats like malware, viruses and trojans, as well as attacks by hackers.

 Business broadband services tend to offer faster upload speeds than standard broadband services.
-Plus speeds should be faster because there will be fewer people using the line at the same time as you.
+Plus, speeds should be faster because there’ll be fewer people using the line at the same time as you.

-Your business broadband package can allow you to make calls over the internet, as well as run large phone systems.
+Your business broadband package can allow you to make calls over the internet, as well as run complex phone systems.